discoverlance-com/prompt-genie/README.md

 ## Usage

+- **Select text** on any page to reveal a floating action button (FAB) above the selection.
+Click the FAB to run the active prompt instantly.
 - **Right-click** any selected text and choose a prompt from the context menu.
 - **Open the popup** to manage custom prompts.
 - **Right-click on the whole page** and click on Summarize whole page to summarize the whole page.